Seniatical/Cake/docs/api/functions/trig.rst

 Modifying Handlers
 ==================
 You may have noticed that functions have attributes such as :attr:`Function.preprocessor`, but don't know how they can be used?
-Simply set the attribute to a callable object which can take the parameters stated in the documentation
+Simply set the attribute to the desired value.

 .. code-block:: py